CaesarXInsanium/clrs_notes_cxi/notes/Foundations/02getting_started.md

 #### Merge Sort Analysis

-- Each time the algorithm calls itself it divides the time complexity by a half.
-However, this is done twice each time.
-So the time complexity if merge sort is O(n), linear complexity
-- at a certain point the time complexity of merge sort becomes better than insertion sort.
+- It has a certain point the time complexity of merge sort becomes better than insertion sort.
 - Time complexity is $n\log{n}$